fusioncharts/dev_centre_docs/using-with-javascript-libraries/angularjs/configuring-charts-using-the-angularjs-scope-object.md

 This articles describes how you can use the scope object to:

-* <a href="{{ site.baseurl }}using-with-javascript-libraries/angularjs/configuring-charts-using-the-angularjs-scope-object.html#updating-the-chart-data-dynamically">Update the chart data dynamically</a>
+* <a href="/using-with-javascript-libraries/angularjs/configuring-charts-using-the-angularjs-scope-object.html#updating-the-chart-data-dynamically">Update the chart data dynamically</a>

-* <a href="{{ site.baseurl }}using-with-javascript-libraries/angularjs/configuring-charts-using-the-angularjs-scope-object.html#updating-the-chart-attributes-dynamically">Update the chart attributes dynamically</a>
+* <a href="/using-with-javascript-libraries/angularjs/configuring-charts-using-the-angularjs-scope-object.html#updating-the-chart-attributes-dynamically">Update the chart attributes dynamically</a>

-* <a href="{{ site.baseurl }}using-with-javascript-libraries/angularjs/configuring-charts-using-the-angularjs-scope-object.html#trigger-scope-events-from-the-chart">Trigger scope events</a>
+* <a href="/using-with-javascript-libraries/angularjs/configuring-charts-using-the-angularjs-scope-object.html#trigger-scope-events-from-the-chart">Trigger scope events</a>

 ## Updating the Chart Data Dynamically